New Funding Reality

 And so far, 3D Health Solutions has proven to be able to get a handle on this new funding reality.
 Earlier this academic year, the firm received first place and $40,000 in the 15th Annual John Pappajohn Iowa Entrepreneurial Venture Competition.

-Then in February, 3D Health Solutions was named a finalist for the 6th Annual Biotech Showcase, a bioscience pitch competition sponsored by the Iowa Biotechnology Association.
+Then in February, 3D Health Solutions was the winner of the 6th Annual Biotech Showcase, a bioscience pitch competition sponsored by the Iowa Biotechnology Association.

 In the Pappajohn competition, 3D Health Solutions had to make a 20-minute pitch to a review board.
 It’s quite the change from submitting a grant proposal and getting a yes or no via a letter.

 “For that competition we had to do multiple rounds of applications and pitches,” said Mochel, associate professor of biomedical sciences and veterinary diagnostic and production animal medicine.
-“As opposed to. typical grant application, you have to also include the business side of your model in your presentation.
+“As opposed to a typical grant application, you have to also include the business side of your model in your presentation.

 “But what I like about these presentations is that you actually have a chance to defend your proposal.
 The problem isn’t the presentation but rather the knowledge of what non-scientific items you need to submit.”